Oscar-sandbox/digit-recognition/README.md

 > [!NOTE]
 > Although ~98% is a good accuracy for a classic multilayer perceptron classifier, the
 > state of the art classifiers reach accuracies above 99.77%.
-For example, convolutional
+Convolutional neural networks are one of
-> neural networks have proven to be better suited for image recognition tasks than regular MLP's.
+> the preferred models for image recognition tasks like the one covered here.